ravi-rajakumar/Zombie-Simulator/README.md

 ## Synopsis

 This is a web application for simulating interacting populations of humans and zombies.
-It mathematically models such behaviors as:
+It should mathematically model such behaviors as:

 - Herding
 - Queueing